 From January 23-25, top baristas from California and Hawaii will converge on Los Angeles to compete at the Western Regional Barista Competition.
-The winner scores a coveted slot in the Semi-Finals of the 2009 United States Barista Championship.
+The winner earns a coveted slot in the 2009 United States Barista Championship Semi-Finals.
 Matthew P. Williams from Verve Coffee Roasters in Santa Cruz is one barista you’ll find competing at Western Regional Barista Competition at downtown L.A.’s Spring Arts Tower.

 Josh Lurie: Why did you decide to compete in the WRBC?